Disputes under Section 81A of the Act (Notes for the Assistance of Workers)

-Upon receipt of the 81A reference the Tribunal will list the matter for hearing at the earliest possible date, usually within one week.
+Upon receipt of the 81A reference the Tribunal will list the matter for hearing within 14 days.

 If you agree that your employer has a "Reasonably Arguable Case" you, or your representative should discuss this further with your employer or the insurer. they will arrange for the appropriate consent form to be completed and provided to the Tribunal.
 The Tribunal will then make an Order that the employer is no longer liable to make weekly payments of compensation nor the costs of any benefits.
 You will then not be required to attend the hearing.

 If you wish to contact the Tribunal prior to the hearing you should refer to the name and number listed on your Hearing Notice.
 Please note that the Tribunal Staff cannot provide you with legal advice or advice upon the likely success of your case.